 LET’S MAKE A MOVIE!

 In my 15 years as a Middle Eastern-American actor in Hollywood, I have yet to see a role of a Middle Eastern hero in American cinema.
 I don’t blame anyone in particular for this.
 I just think it’s because we haven’t had writers, producers and directors who have been too concerned about how Middle Easterners are depicted in American movies.
 That’s why I have chosen to change that trend and make this film.
-I believe it is a crucial time to have characters in American movies that portray Middle Easterners in a positive light.
 Along with my co-writer and producer Amir Ohebsion, we have set out to break new ground and transform hearts and minds through comedy with this movie that we call, “Jimmy Vestvood, Amerikan Hero.”
 After all, you don’t have to be American to be an American hero!

 Amir Ohebsion and Maz Jobrani